brgrg11/Lifespan-Brain-Morphology/README.md

 # Lifespan Brain Morphology
-An analysis of global brain and local body measures across the lifespan.
+An analysis of global brain and local body measures across the lifespan using sliding window approach.